Gelato vs. Ice Cream: Key Differences, Texture, and Taste Explained

 Ingredients in Traditional Ice Cream

-When it comes to traditional ice cream, the ingredients are quite straightforward.
-It’s typically made with a base of cream, milk, and sugar, to which various flavorings are added.
+Traditional ice cream is typically made with cream, milk, and sugar, to which various flavorings are added.
 The fat content is relatively high, often ranging between 10-20%, which contributes to its creamy texture.
-Emulsifiers and stabilizers are commonly used in commercial ice cream to enhance its smoothness and shelf life.
+Emulsifiers and stabilizers are commonly used in commercial ice cream to enhance smoothness and extend shelf life.

 Ingredients in Italian Gelato